Raymi306/personal-site/content/tutorials/python/01_how_to_run_code.md

 - Save the file, remembering the name that you choose to give it
 - Open a command prompt
 - Optionally, [navigate](@/tutorials/python/misc.md#shell-navigation) to the directory that your file resides in
-- Type in the name of your python program followed by the [path to your code file](@/tutorials/python/misc.md#files-and-file-paths):
+- Type in the name of your Python program followed by the [path to your code file](@/tutorials/python/misc.md#files-and-file-paths):

 ```
 python3 helloworld.py